How to Become a Notary in Vermont

 How do I change my name on my notary commission in Vermont?

-As a commissioned Vermont notary public, you are required under 3 V.S.A. § 129a(a)(14) to notify the Office of Professional Regulation within thirty days of a name change.
+As a commissioned Vermont notary public, you are required to notify the Office of Professional Regulation within thirty days of a name change.

-To change your Vermont notary commission name, log into your account in the Office of Professional Regulation’s Online Licensing Platform and click “UPDATE PROFILE.”
+To change the name on your Vermont notary commission, log into your account in the Office of Professional Regulation’s Online Licensing Platform and click “UPDATE PROFILE.”
 You will be required to upload the following:

 - A copy of an acceptable name change document (marriage certificate, divorce decree, or other court documents supporting the name change).